Skip to content

 Main entry points

-When your AST already stores declaration names in a shared base type, prefer the recommended naming pattern described in References and Scoping.
+When your AST already stores declaration names in a shared base type, prefer the default naming pattern described in References and Scoping.

 Scope provider contract